 With Plan F, all of your gaps are covered.
-With Plan G, you have a $203 one-time deductible in 2021.
+With Plan G, you have a small one-time deductible.
 And with Plan N, you have the same deductible as Plan G and small copays.
 None are cause for much concern.
 And in Pennsylvania, Plan C is the same in coverage as Plan F. The same is true of Plans D and G. Thus, the plans only differ in price.

 Some of the other plans like A, B, K, L, and M offer more out-of-pocket exposure that’s not easily predictable.
 We don’t see a lot of demand for those five Medigap plans.

-If you are soon to be enrolled in Medicare Parts A and B at age 65, you have a seven month open enrollment window.
-This time period includes the three months before, month of, and the three months after your 65th birthday month.
+If you are soon to be enrolled in Medicare Parts A and B at age 65, you have a seven-month open enrollment window.
+This time period includes the three months before, the month of, and the three months after your 65th birthday month.

 No underwriting or waiting periods for preexisting conditions apply during this time.
 This is the best time for most to buy supplemental insurance.
 (FYI: Some carriers allow consumers to purchase a Supplement without medical underwriting up to a maximum of six months beyond their Part B effective date.)

 Additionally, if you lose group health insurance due to retirement or separation from employment, you are eligible to purchase most supplemental policies after age 65.
 Insurance companies will not offer all supplements on a guaranteed issue basis unless you are also newly enrolling in Medicare Part B. Many consumers keep working and maintain their group insurance beyond age 65.
 That’s okay.

 Pennsylvania Facts: There are well over 1 million people over age 65 and close to 640,000 consumers who own a Medicare supplement policy in PA.
 Nearly 40% of eligible beneficiaries have Medicare Advantage coverage.
 You cannot have both a supplement and an Advantage plan.
 We offer both here and can help you understand the differences.